tiffon/take/README.rst

 Take Templates
 --------------

-Take templates are whitespace sensitive and are comprised of two types of statements:
+Take templates are whitespace sensitive and are comprised of three types of statements:

+-  Comment Lines

+   -  ``# some comment``

 -  Queries